Martonai/questionnare-skidrow/Documents/SystemPlan.md

 *Able to assign the excel to the web.

 USER CONTRIBUTOR:
-*Able to open the questinnaire.
+*Able to open the questionnaire.
 *Can change their answers via checkboxes and radio buttons.
 *Can Submit their answers.